google-parfait/tensorflow-federated/tensorflow_federated/python/research/optimization/README.md

 # Federated Optimization

 This directory contains source code for evaluating federated learning with different optimizers on various models and tasks.
+The code was developed for a paper, "Adaptive Federated Optimization"
+([arXiv link](https://arxiv.org/abs/2003.00295)).
 For a more general look at using TensorFlow Federated for research, see
 [Using TFF for Federated Learning Research](https://www.tensorflow.org/federated/tff_for_research).